mindspore-ai/community/working-groups/earth/README.md

 ## Goals

-The goals of the Earth WG are as follows:
+The goals of the AI for Earth WG are as follows:

 - To design a user-friendly programming model and API for the implementation of ocean and climate model.